Wedding Reception Trends

 - Don’t do the same old same old wedding favor that has been done a million times before.
 If you want something trendy and cool consider food favors for example; macaroons in a clear plastic box with a ribbon or homemade BBQ sauce using a custom made label with you and your husbands name on it, bride and groom caramel apples – each one dressed in a tuxedo and a wedding dress made from white, milk and dark chocolate or personalized iced heart cookies with your initial and your husband's initial on it.
 So many ideas you can come up with that are food-centric!

-While a wedding can be stressful to plan, I think that the reception doesn’t have to be like that.
-It can be fun, it can be exciting and you can either d it all yourself, get your friends and family to help or you can even hire a wedding planner to do everything for you.
+While a wedding can be stressful to plan, the reception doesn’t have to be as stressful, it can actually be fun, it can be exciting and you can either do it yourself, get your friends and family to help or hire a wedding planner to do everything for you.
 Just make sure that you have fun planning it and that you somehow include a piece of your personality and you’re soon to be husbands personality into the reception somehow.
 It’s going to be more memorable not only for your guests but you when you look back on it years from now!